Costs & Financial Aid

 Specialized Funding Sources

-Students in the master’s in computational linguistics program may be eligible for the National Science Foundation Graduate Research Fellowship, which supports outstanding graduate students in STEM disciplines who are pursuing research-based master’s and doctoral degrees.
+Students in the Master of Science in Computational Linguistics program may be eligible for the National Science Foundation Graduate Research Fellowship, which supports outstanding graduate students in STEM disciplines who are pursuing research-based master’s and doctoral degrees.

 Support for Ph.D.
 Students